aitrailblazer/Knowledge-Library-MCP/realtime-audio/README-text-in-audio-out.md

 ### Integration
 This script can be integrated with other components in the `realtime-audio` folder to enhance functionality and provide a seamless user experience.

+## Technologies Used

+The `text-in-audio-out.py` script leverages the following technologies:

+- **Python**: The primary programming language used for the script.
+- **Azure OpenAI Service**: For processing audio input and generating responses in both text and audio formats.
+- **SpeechRecognition Library**: For capturing and converting audio input into text.
+- **PyDub**: For audio playback and manipulation.
+- **WebSocket**: For real-time communication with Azure OpenAI services.
+- **Environment Variables**: Managed using a `.env` file for secure storage of credentials.

+These technologies enable the script to provide a seamless real-time audio-to-text and text-to-audio interaction experience.

+## Usage of GPT-4o Realtime Preview

+The `text-in-audio-out.py` script integrates gpt-4o-realtime-preview **GPT-4o Realtime Preview** to enhance its real-time audio processing capabilities.
+This includes:

+- **Real-Time Transcription**: Converts audio input into text with high accuracy and low latency.
+- **Text-to-Audio Responses**: Generates audio responses in real-time, providing a seamless conversational experience.
+- **Multimodal Interaction**: Combines audio and text processing to support dynamic and interactive use cases.

+This integration ensures that the script delivers a robust and interactive experience, leveraging the power of GPT-4o for real-time AI-driven interactions.